jugador87/gdp/README.md

 	`swarm.gdplogd.log.facility`.
 If both are set, the more specific name wins.
 Defaults to `local4`.

+* `swarm.gdp.zeroconf.domain` --- the domain searched in zeroconf
+	queries.
+Defaults to `local`.

+* `swarm.gdp.zeroconf.enable` --- enable zeroconf lookup when programs
+	start up.
+Defaults to `true`.

+* `swarm.gdp.zeroconf.proto` --- the protocol used in zeroconf queries.
+	Defaults to `_gdp._tcp`.

 * `swarm.gdplogd.gcl.dir` --- the directory in which log data will be stored.
 Defaults to `/var/swarm/gdp/gcls`.